 Welcome Back Parents, Students, Administration, and Staff,

-* The North Schuylkill School District will participate in a county wide in-service at Martz-Hall in October.
+* The North Schuylkill School District will participate in an AI presentation.

-* Data and Growth will continue to be an area of focus
+* Achievement and Growth will continue to be an area of focus.

-* Teachers will continue to collaborate with administration on the importance of common assessments
+* Teachers will continue to collaborate with administration on the importance of meaningful assessments and including higher leveled questioning within those assessments while we strive to fill in any learning gaps along the way.

 The North Schuylkill School District Curriculum Maps are housed on a Google Document and are aligned to the PA Core Standards.